crd150/crd150.github.io/syllabus.md

 1. Assignments (50%)

-Assignments will be released on the lab website each week Wednesday afternoon and will be due the following Wednesday afternoon on Canvas.
+Assignments will be released on the lab website each week Wednesday morning and will be due the following Wednesday morning on Canvas.
 Assignment questions are located at the end of each lab guide.
 They will contain a combination of programming tasks and theoretical questions that you will need to answer on your own.
 For each assignment, you will need to submit an R Markdown Rmd and html file on Canvas.
 Complete assignment guidelines can be found here: https://crd150.github.io/hw_guidelines.html.

+In order to get full credit for each assignment, you will need to

+1. Show the correct statistical results for a given question (e.g. map, table, statistics).
+2. Show the code producing the results.
+3. Provide comments in your own words explaining what each line of code is doing
+4. Provide correct written answers.
+5. Submit an R Markdown Rmd file and its knitted html file on Canvas.

 Note that assignments will get progressively harder, so it is important that you master the material each week as assignments will build on one another.
 If you get stuck you can seek help from the TA, who will be available in the scheduled lab sessions and during office hours.
 We also encourage you to work with other students, but **you must submit your own assignment.**

 Late submissions will be deducted 10% per 24 hours until 72 hours after the submission due time.
 After 72 hours your submission will not be graded.
 No exception unless you provide documentation of your illness or bereavement before the due date.
 If you cannot upload the assignment on Canvas due to technical issues, you must email it as an attachment to the TA by the submission due time.